 If a server gets isolated from the rest of the group, then it suspects that all others have failed.
 Being unable to secure agreement with the group (as it cannot secure a quorum), its suspicion does not have consequences.
 When a server is isolated from the group in this way, it is unable to execute any local transactions.

-For information on the Group Replication system variables that you can configure to specify the responses of working group members, and group members that are suspected of having failed, to these situations, see Section 18.6.6, “Responses to Failure Detection and Network Partitioning”.
+For information on the Group Replication system variables that you can configure to specify the responses of working group members to failure situations, and the actions taken by group members that are suspected of having failed, see Section 18.6.6, “Responses to Failure Detection and Network Partitioning”.